raul23/equifax-data-breach/README.rst

   These are evidence that I was able to gather from the DOJ `indictment`_.

-  **TODO:** gather evidence from other governmental sources if they exist
+  **TODO:** gather evidence from other governmental sources if they are found

 1. Multiple China-based IP addresses were allegedly accessed during the intrusion of Equifax's network by the conspirators: